 And that's not all!
 Adding images has also become quicker and easier, as you can now paste an image from your clipboard directly into the input field and it will automatically upload to your impending comment (perfect for when you want to quickly grab and share a screenshot).

 And finally, we come to the newest jewel in the Discussions crown.
-That’s right, one of our most-requested features—an emoji keyboard—will be arriving in your desktop intranets next week (in the mobile app, Discussions already incorporates your device’s native emoji keyboard).
+That’s right, one of our most-requested features—an emoji keyboard—has arrived!

 And there you have it, the latest features that have helped take Discussions to the next level.
 If you’re not already using these features, you should definitely give them a try.
 And who knows?
 Maybe they’ll be the key to taking your organization’s use of Discussions to the next level as well!